-I write about CX, and there are plenty of lists of the CX influencers with the most Twitter followers, years in the industry, self-marketing prowess, and name recognition.
+I write about CX and CX tech, and there are plenty of lists of the CX influencers with the most Twitter followers, years in the industry, self-marketing prowess, and name recognition.

-I’ve included a few big names here, but in my decision on who to include I weighed the quality of the influencer’s content much more heavily than their fame.
-I wanted to focus on bringing your attention to people who are creating actionable, interesting, specific, and entertaining CX content.
+I’ve included a few big names here, but I weighed the quality of the influencer’s content much more heavily than their fame.
+I want to bring your attention to people who are creating actionable, interesting, specific, and entertaining CX content.
 Especially ones you might not already know about.

-So here are nine customer experience (CX) influencers that I think are worth paying attention to.
-(Listed in no particular order.)
+So here, in no particular order, are nine customer experience (CX) influencers that I think are worth paying attention to.

-1. Luca Longo: Revealing his CX design process, step-by-step
+3. Luca Longo: Revealing his CX design process, step by step

 More on the user interface (UI) side of the equation, Luca Longo is a must-follow because he looks at real-life customer experiences, tries to find ways to improve them, and writes about what he learned along the way.

 For example, while consulting with a hotel chain, Longo noticed that competitors waited until after check-in to engage with guests.
-Thinking it might provide a better experience to offer guests something of value before they checked in for their stay, Longo decided to test sending guests a welcome email introducing them to the hotel, offering maps and guides for the city, instructions for contacting customer service, and a mobile (or WhatsApp) message with their booking confirmation number, along with other useful information.
+Thinking it might provide a better experience to offer guests something of value before they checked in, Longo decided to test sending guests a welcome email introducing them to the hotel.

 The result?
 Guests who got the email stayed longer and canceled less often.

 Aiming that same eye for improvement at Google AdWords, Longo wrote “How to Design UX Search: Organising and Filtering.
-A Google AdWords Case Study” for his blog, Design Excellent.
+A Google AdWords Case Study.”
 He followed that up with “34 UX Guidelines for Search Box and Results Page.”

-Realizing that companies needed a way to quantitatively measure the hassle inefficient and cumbersome processes created for their customers, Matthew Dixon created the Customer Effort Score and debuted it, along with coauthors, in the famous Harvard Business Review article, “Stop Trying to Delight Your Customers.”
+Realizing that companies need a way to quantitatively measure the hassle that inefficient and cumbersome processes create for their customers, Matthew Dixon created the Customer Effort Score and debuted it, along with his coauthors, in the famous Harvard Business Review article, “Stop Trying to Delight Your Customers.”

 He’s also the author of “The Effortless Experience,” one of Capterra’s “5 Must-Read Customer Success Books.”

-“What’s brilliant about ‘The Effortless Experience’ is its pragmatism,” Richard Joyce, the Operations Director at Home Retail Group Customer Services wrote at The Art Of.
+“What’s brilliant about ‘The Effortless Experience’ is its pragmatism,” Richard Joyce, the operations director at Home Retail Group Customer Services writes.
 “Here is real, practical, implementable guidance to help avoid those pitfalls.”